American-School-of-the-Hague/psd2l-plugin/BS_Users_Enrollments/README_Users_Enrollments.md

  order by STUDENTS.GRADE_LEVEL ASC, STUDENTS.LASTFIRST ASC, SECTIONS.SECTION_NUMBER ASC
 ```

-## 8 Enrollments Students Active Dropped Classes
+## 8 Enrollments Students Active - Dropped Classes

 Remove students from classes that are dropped in the SIS.
-Run this job only
-once per week as it will generate errors for every *previously* dropped class
-that has already been processed.
+This must be run **FIRST**, prior to the other student enrolments.
+This is to protect against this pattern:
+1. Student is added to ABC_123
+2. Student is dropped from ABC_123
+3. Student is added to XYZ_789
+4. Student is dropped from XYZ_789
+5. Student is added to ABC_123 *← Final Result*

+If the drops are run last, the end result will be that the enrolment from step *5* will be clobbered by the drop in step *2*.
+The student will be missing from ABC_123 though the should be enroled.

 ### Fields Provided & Used